|

 Media Ventures actually walk across town and get on the ride at

 Disneyland?
-Certainly, Zimmer and Badelt had both made their journey
+Certainly, Zimmer and Badelt had both made America their

-from Germany to America long enough prior to spare a few moments on the
+residence long enough prior to this assignment to spare a few moments on

-classic ride in Anaheim.
+the classic ride in Anaheim.
 Do your research, composers!
-If they had, they
+If they had,

-would have heard the kind of jolly bayou swing that the real tale of the
+they would have heard the kind of jolly bayou swing that the real tale

-"Pirates of the Caribbean" combined with its action music, courtesy of
+of the "Pirates of the Caribbean" combined with its action music,

-George Bruns' original "Yo Ho" composition.
-The entire concept of the
+courtesy of George Bruns' original "Yo Ho" composition.
+The entire

-jig, and the jolly rhythms that accompany the free spirited nature of
+concept of the jig, and the jolly rhythms that accompany the free

-these pirates, was lost on either Zimmer or Bruckheimer, and therefore
+spirited nature of these pirates, was lost on Zimmer and Bruckheimer,

 interpretation of the genre that has nothing to do with the original